"My stomach has been hurting after everything I eat. I'm at a place where everything feels potentially harmful. What should I do?"

 When Eating Cooked Foods

 In terms of cooked foods: aim for boiled foods.
 Avoid frying, baking, deep-frying, toasting, etc. Also, avoid wheat and barley.
+Gluten has been shown to be a problem in all cases for over 30,000 patients who had stomach discomfort.

 Try It For Two Weeks